CharanMann/ImpersonateNode/README.md

 # ImpersonateNode

 An impersonator node for ForgeRock's [Identity Platform][forgerock_platform] 5.5 and above.
 This node just replaces the shared state "username" with userID that impersonator needs to impersonate.
+Impersonation is a great power and "With Great Power Comes Great Responsibility".
+This means we need to make sure that only certain users can perform impersonation.
 In sample tree, we have added checks such as impersonator should have a specific role, perform MFA before impersonating.
+Also, auditing these events is highly encouraged.

 Copy the .jar file from the ../target directory into the ../web-container/webapps/openam/WEB-INF/lib directory where AM is deployed.
 Restart the web container to pick up the new node.
 The node will then appear in the authentication trees components palette.